Identifying the fingerprints of topological states by tuning magnetoresistance in a semimetal: the case of topological half-Heusler Pt1-xAuxLuSb: Results

-Epitaxial thin films of 15 nm thick \pals\/ were synthesized on InSb buffer layers on GaAs(001) substrates.
-Details of the growth process and film characterization can be found in the methods section and in the Supplementary Information \cite{suppl}.
-The addition of gold (Au) is found to have a dramatic effect on the charge transport in \pals\/ thin films.
-Magnetoresistance ($\Delta \rho_{xx} (B) / \rho_{xx} (0)$) in substitutionally alloyed thin films increases by more than two orders of magnitude compared to PtLuSb, as shown in Fig.~1a.
-While magnetoresistance starts to saturate at higher magnetic fields for higher gold concentrations (x = 3/8, 1/2), remarkably linear magnetoresistance behavior is observed to persist in thin films with lower Au concentrations (x = 1/8, 1/4).
-Carrier concentration, as estimated from low-field Hall measurements, drops from 3.53$\times$10$^{20}$ cm$^{-3}$ in PtLuSb to 7.53$\times$10$^{17}$ cm$^{-3}$ in Pt$_{7/8}$Au$_{1/8}$LuSb, a change by almost three orders of magnitude on the addition of gold.
-Low field Hall measurements also indicate a change in the carrier type from predominantly p-type to n-type in gold alloyed samples.
-The bulk band structure obtained from DFT calculations coupled with the carrier concentration estimated from the low-field Hall measurements indicates that the Fermi level lies very close to the four-fold degenerate $\Gamma_{8}$ point in the gold doped samples, as shown in Fig~1d.
+Epitaxial thin films of 15 nm thick \pals\/ were synthesized on InSb buffer layer on GaAs(001) substrates.
+Details of the growth process and film characterization can be found in the Methods section and in the Supplementary Material \cite{suppl}.
+The addition of Au is found to have a dramatic effect on the charge transport in \pals\/ thin films.
+Magnetoresistance ($\Delta \rho_{xx} (B) / \rho_{xx} (0)$) in substitution alloyed thin films increases by more than two orders of magnitude compared to PtLuSb, as shown in Fig.~\ref{fig:Transport}(a).
+Magnetoresistance in thin films with a low Au concentration (x =1/8) shows a remarkably linear non-saturating magnetoresistance behavior.
+When the gold concentration is increased (x=3/8, 1/2), it evolves into a sub-linear magnetic field dependence of the magnetoresistance that begins to saturate at high magnetic fields.
+The carrier concentration, as estimated from the low-field Hall measurements, drops from 3.53$\times$10$^{20}$ cm$^{-3}$ in PtLuSb to 7.53$\times$10$^{17}$ cm$^{-3}$ in Pt$_{7/8}$Au$_{1/8}$LuSb, a change by almost three orders of magnitude on the addition of gold.
+Low-field Hall measurements also indicate a change in the carrier type from predominantly p-type to n-type in the gold alloyed samples.
+The bulk band structure obtained from the density functional theory (DFT) calculations coupled with the estimated carrier concentration (details can be found in the Supplementary Material \cite{suppl}) indicate that the Fermi level lies very close to the four-fold degenerate $\Gamma_{8}$ point in the gold doped samples, as shown in Fig.~\ref{fig:Transport}(d).